-- The Governing Body must ensure that they comply with their duties under legislation. - They must also have regard to this guidance to ensure that the policies, procedures and training in their school or colleges are effective and comply with the law at all times (Mrs Ulyatt - is the Chair of Governors and is the Safeguard Governor) - The monitoring and evaluation of the child protection training that staff receive.
-Reviews aspects of safeguarding children/working practices and any further developments, which are required. - Annually review the Child Protection and Safeguard Policy. - Monitor Safeguarding procedures with school e.g. Health and Safety Audit, Safeguard Audit and SCR.
+- The Governing Body must ensure that they comply with their duties under legislation. - They must also have regard to this guidance to ensure that the policies, procedures and training in their school or colleges are effective and comply with the law at all times. - Mrs Cornock is the Safeguard Governor. - The monitoring and evaluation of the child protection training that staff receive.
+Reviews aspects of safeguarding children/working practices and any further developments, which are required. - Annually review the Child Protection and Safeguard Policy. - Monitor Safeguarding procedures with school e.g. Health and Safety Audit, Safeguard Audit and SCR (Single Central Record) and files.